JessicaMulein/DominionAssistant/README.md

 - The effect of the use on the potential market for the original work.

 **Case References**:

-- In *Campbell v.
-Acuff-Rose Music, Inc.*, 510 U.S. 569 (1994), the U.S. Supreme Court emphasized that transformative uses of copyrighted material could qualify as fair use.
+- In _Campbell v.
+Acuff-Rose Music, Inc._, 510 U.S. 569 (1994), the U.S. Supreme Court emphasized that transformati
+  ve uses of copyrighted material could qualify as fair use.
-- In *Lentz v.
-Morrow*, 104 Cal.App.3d 392 (1980), the court upheld that using copyrighted material in a manner that requires the original for use is less likely to infringe on the copyright holder’s rights.
+- In _Lentz v.
+Morrow_, 104 Cal.App.3d 392 (1980), the court upheld that using copyrighted material in a manner that requires the original for use is less likely to infringe on the copyright holder’s rights.

 Our application, as a fan-built tool that does not replicate the game, could be argued as transformative.